MingFei2001/HeyAPI/README.md

 *(Note: Additional page paths depend on the server's routing configuration.)*

+**Important:** During development, if CSS or other static changes don't appear, try a hard refresh (Ctrl+F5 or Cmd+Shift+R) to clear your browser's cache.

 ### API Endpoints

 The server also exposes various API endpoints.
 You can test these using tools like `curl`, Postman, or your browser\'s developer tools.